Vehicle2012 Ford Focus SEL 4dr Sedan (2.0L 4cyl 6AM)

 I'm loving the car; my worst tank has been 28 MPG, which included all city driving with lots of idling and sitting in traffic.
 Easily exceeds 40 MPG on the highway.
 Power/acceleration was surprising.

 Best FeaturesSYNC, all 4 automatic up & down windows, surprising pep, styling, trunk lid opens all the way with the press of a button

 Worst FeaturesThough not necessarily "problematic," the DCT IS only half-baked; it should never have made it to production in its current form.
 Has a bit of a lack in storage space.
 Back seat is smaller than others in the class.

+I fail to see your point here.
+You are claiming people do not understand the automated manual transmission.
+You are failing to read that the seals are leaking and oil is dripping down onto the transmission clutches.
+This is making the transmission clutches slip.
 Is that is your definition of people not understanding the transmission, or your failure to see the problem everyone is reporting?
 Guess your working in the service department at Ford because you sound just like them.Report it